MrLixm/katana-tools-lxm/src/nodegraph/getLogicalUpstreamNodes/doc/INDEX.md

 ## InLine

-To quickly display node in the script-editors :
+You just need to quickly list nodes in the ScriptEditor :

 - just add `__test()` at the end.
 - Select source node.